 Illicit use of injection drugs (predisposing to endocarditis, hepatitis, septic pulmonary emboli, and skin and soft-tissue infections)

 Physical examination begins with confirmation of fever.
 Fever is most accurately diagnosed by measuring rectal temperature.
 Oral temperatures are normally about 0.6° C lower and may be falsely even lower for many reasons, such as recent ingestion of a cold drink, mouth breathing, hyperventilation, and inadequate measurement time (up to several minutes are required with mercury thermometers).
-Measurement of tympanic membrane temperature by infrared sensor is less accurate than rectal temperature.
-Monitoring skin temperature using temperature-sensitive crystals incorporated into plastic strips placed on the forehead is insensitive for detecting elevations in the core temperature.
-During the COVID-19 pandemic, use of infrared devices to measure skin temperature (eg, of the forehead) to screen people for fever prior to entry in public places has become common.
+Measurement of tympanic membrane temperature by infrared sensor is less accurate than rectal temperature but is still acceptable.
+Monitoring skin temperature using temperature-sensitive crystals incorporated into plastic strips placed on the forehead or placing a standard thermometer in the axilla is insensitive for detecting elevations in the core temperature and not recommended.
+Because of the COVID-19 pandemic, use of infrared devices to measure skin temperature (eg, of the forehead) to screen people for fever prior to entry in public places has become common despite lack of sensitivity; skin temperature varies significantly depending on vasoconstriction, sweating and other factors and is not considered an accurate measure of core temperature.
+However, elevated skin temperature is reasonably specific.

 Other vital signs are reviewed for presence of tachypnea, tachycardia, or hypotension.